OutSystems/docs-product/src/getting-started/intro.md

 ## Creating apps

 You build, edit, and debug your apps in Service Studio, using OutSystems visual language.
-Once you're happy how your app looks and works, publish it as a web app, progressive web app, or native mobile app.
+Once you're happy with how your app looks and works, publish it as a web app, progressive web app, or native mobile app.
 For an overview, see [Choose the right app for your project](right-app.md).

 There are several prebuilt elements that you can use to build your apps faster.
 For example, screen templates come with user interface and logic, and components from Forge significantly increase your app's functionality.
 You can also build your screens and components and share them with other developers.